dflook/terraform-github-actions/tofu-apply/README.md

   A friendly name for the environment the OpenTofu configuration is for.
   This will be used in the PR comment for easy identification.

-  It must be the same as the `label` used in the corresponding `tofu-plan` command.
+  It must be the same as the `label` used in the corresponding [`dflook/tofu-plan`](https://github.com/dflook/terraform-github-actions/tree/main/tofu-plan) command.

   - Type: string
   - Optional